 When a student is going to be absent, parents are requested to telephone the school office (not just the classroom teacher) between 7:15 and 8:15 a.m.
 If necessary a voice message may be left prior to 7:15 a.m.
 If notification is not received, the office will attempt to contact the parents, first at home and then at their emergency number.
 If after two days no communication is received, the absence will be considered unexcused.
-Students who will be out of school for an extended period of time, such as a family trip, are required to contact the school.
+When a student is more than 10 minutes late for class, he/she will be counted absent for that class period.